SimiaCryptus/intellij-aicoder/README.md

 * 🔍 **API Request Management**: 🎛️ Intercept, edit, and log API requests with ease, giving you granular control over your plugin's behavior.

+## 🔒 Commitment to Security and Privacy

+We understand that the security of your source code is paramount.
+That's why AI Coding Assistant is designed to keep your code and data local, sending only the minimal context needed to the LLM APIs to fulfill a request.
+You have full control and visibility into exactly what data leaves your environment.
+With AI Coding Assistant, you can harness the power of cutting-edge AI while maintaining the security and integrity of your codebase.

 ## **Installation & Setup**

 Getting started with AI Coding Assistant is a breeze: